daegalus/csrd/content.en/02-creating-your-character/06-equipment.md

 **Healing kit:** A collection of bandages, needles, thread, and basic medicines.
 Provides an asset on healing tasks.
 Some parts are reusable, but the kit runs out after about five uses.

-**Lamp:** A hollow container filled with oil that slowly burns to provide light (often resembling a “genie lamp”).
+**Lamp:** A hollow container filled with oil that slowly burns to provide light (often resembling a "genie lamp").
 A lamp creates normal light in an immediate area and dim light out to the short area beyond that.
 It burns for three to four hours on 1 pint (.5 L) of oil.
 If dropped, it might spill oil, break, or both.

 **Lantern:** An improved version of a lamp, with a wick that draws oil and glass or metal panes to protect it from wind.
 A lantern creates normal light in an immediate area and dim light out to the short area beyond that.
 It burns for three to four hours on 1 pint (.5 L) of oil.
 If dropped, it is less likely to spill than a lamp.

-**Lockpicks:** Also known as thieves’ tools, this set provides everything a skilled person needs to pick locks and disarm traps.
+**Lockpicks:** Also known as thieves' tools, this set provides everything a skilled person needs to pick locks and disarm traps.

-**Manacles:** Metal or heavy wooden restraints that hold an enemy’s wrists or ankles in place and are secured with a pin.
+**Manacles:** Metal or heavy wooden restraints that hold an enemy's wrists or ankles in place and are secured with a pin.
 A common set of manacles is level 5.

 **Oil:** A pint (.5 L) of lamp oil in a leather flask.
 It burns for three to four hours in a lantern or lamp.
 If prepped with a burning wick, it can be thrown, inflicting fire damage as a light weapon (ignores Armor).
 If poured on a flat surface, it makes an immediate area slippery.
 A creature can safely move through the oil slick as if it were difficult terrain (half speed).
 If a creature moves through the area at normal speed, they must make a difficulty 3 Speed defense roll or slip on the oil and fall prone.
 Lighting the oil slick makes it burn for one or two rounds and inflicts 1 point of fire damage (ignores Armor) on anyone in or moving through the area.